 We provide a range of ways to complete your dental nurse training, so you can find a training method that suits you.
 This includes full time, part-time, online, apprenticeship, and blended learning training towards the Diploma in Dental Nursing or the National Certificate in Dental Nursing.

 Dental nurses, like all dental professionals, need to show evidence of Continuous Professional Development (CPD).
-We run regular seminars, courses and learning events that enable dental nurses, and all dental professionals, to demonstrate CPD and maintain their registration with the General Dental Council.
+We run regular courses and seminars that enable dental nurses, and all dental professionals, to demonstrate CPD and maintain their registration with the General Dental Council.

-Fully qualified dental nurses have a wealth of career options.
+Fully qualified dental nurses have a wealth of career options and possibility.
 We offer courses in specialist areas of dental nursing, allowing you to develop your career in many different ways.

 We are one of the few UK training centres to offer all National Examining Board for Dental Nurses post-registration qualifications.
-We also provide a range of seminars and learning networks on subjects like orthodontic nursing, sedation nursing, special care dentistry and dental implant nursing.
+We also provide a range of courses and seminars on subjects like orthodontic nursing, sedation nursing, special care dentistry and dental implant nursing.
 Dental nurses can also apply for therapies training if they wish to specialise in these areas.

 As well as building their knowledge of different areas of dental nursing, many dental nurses use the skills they develop to move to a management role in a practice or hospital, or to become a trainer and assessor in a dental nurse education centre.